KonnexionsGmbH/ora_bench/README.md

         save the current time as the start of the 'query' action

-        WHILE iterating through the collection bulk_data
+        count = 0

-            execute the SQL statement in config param 'sql.select' with the key column of the current bulk_data entry
+        execute the SQL statement in config param 'sql.select'

+        WHILE iterating through the result set
+            count + 1
+        ENDWHILE

-            IF NOT result column of database operation = data column of the current bulk_data entry display an error message
+        IF NOT count = config param 'file.bulk.size' display an error message
         ENDIF
-        ENDWHILE

         WRITE an entry for the action 'query' in the result file (config param 'file.result.name')
 ```